djalbat/yapp/README.md

 yapp.didMount();
 ```
-Note that you *must* Call the `didMount()` method immediately after the DOM element has been added.
-Also note that the body DOM element does not have to be the one that is used.
+Please note that you *must* call the `didMount()` method immediately after the DOM element has been added.
+Also note that you do not have to amke use of the body DOM element, any one can be used.

 As well as the `content` argument, the `fromContent(...)` factory method takes `language`, `Plugin` and `options` arguments.
 Intermediate arguments can be set to `null` should you only want to set one of the later arguments.
-The `options` argument, if set, should be a plain old JavaScript object, the properties of which should correspond to the attributes bar the arguments already given when Yapp is invoked by way of JSX.
+The `options` argument, if set, should be a plain old JavaScript object, the properties of which correspond to the attributes when Yapp is invoked by way of JSX, bar the arguments already given.

-If you are prepared to use [Easy](https://github.com/djalbat/easy), then the following is a little less cumbersome:
+If you are prepared to use [Easy](https://github.com/djalbat/easy), then the following is perhaps a little less cumbersome:

 ```
 "use strict";